willie68/GoBlobStore/README.md

 # Configuration

-beside the simple default configuration there are some options you might want to change in your enviroment.
+beside the simple default configuration there are some options you might want to change in your environment.

 ## Configuration file